sous-chefs/visualstudio/README.md

 # Requirements

-This cookbook assumes .NET 4.5/4.6 has already been installed and rebooted the system before running the VisualStudio cookbook.
-If you forget to install .NET first this cookbook will log a warning.
+This cookbook assumes the appropriate version of the .NET framework has already been installed before running the VisualStudio cookbook.
+To install .NET you can use the [dotnetframework cookbook](https://github.com/daptiv/dotnetframework).
+You must reboot the system after the .NET installation and before the VisualStudio installation.

+- VisualStudio 2010, 2012, and 2013 require .NET 4.5.x.
+- VisualStudio 2015 requires .NET 4.6.

 This cookbook requires 7-zip to be installed so it can extract the ISO.
 To ensure this happens this cookbook includes the [seven_zip](https://github.com/daptiv/seven_zip) default recipe.

+NOTE - This cookbook cannot be installed over naked WinRM, i.e. knife-winrm or test-kitchen.
+This cookbook will work over WinRM via Vagrant and Packer because they both wrap Chef executions in a scheduled task.

 ## Supported Visual Studio Editions/Versions
 - 2010 Professional